jair-pereira/Optimization_Methods/README.md

-# optimization_methods
+# Optimization Methods
-Compilation of my own interpretation of some optimization methods
+Compilation of my own take on some optimization methods, having the BBOB <https://github.com/numbbo/coco> as benchmark.